HomePropertiesRentalsGuides to FranceRegionsServicesForumsVersion FrançaiseNewsletter

 9.3.
 Standard French Bank Savings Accounts

-These are ordinary savings deposit accounts offered by all the banks and available to residents and non-residents alike.
+These are a range of standard savings deposit accounts offered by all the banks in France and available to residents and non-residents alike.

-The interest rates are not regulated and there is no maximum deposit.
+The interest rates are not regulated and there is no maximum deposit, although there may be a minimum level of deposit.

-However, the banks are regularly posting promotional offers (often referred to as Super Livrets) at rates of interest in excess of this average.
-The most aggressive of these are the internet banks.
+The banks are regularly posting promotional offers (often referred to as Super Livrets) at rates of interest in excess of the main average rates.
+The most aggressive of these are the on-line banks.

 In all cases you will find that the higher rate of interest is only available for a limited period, and there are likely to be set up fees.